oonqt/replacerr/README.md

-# sonarr-radarr-failed-download-remover
+# Replacerr

-Automatically remove torrent downloads that haven't had full availability in over X amount of time from Sonarr and Radarr
+Automatically remove torrents or downloads that are stalled, missing metadata, or haven't been seen for an extended period according to the seen_completed parameter.
+Currently compatible with Sonarr, Radarr, and qBittorrent.